reidgs/TerraBot/README.md

 *If no file is passed in, there will be no intereference in the transfer of data.*

 ### Time Series ###
-The time series program (agents/time_series.py) provides a way to visualize the sensor data and actuator commands over time.
+It is often useful to visualize how the sensor and actuator data change over time.
+For instance, to see how quickly environmental variables (such as moisture and humidity) change or to see whether the fans turn on at regular intervals.
+To facilitate this, the time series program (agents/time_series.py) provides a way to visualize the sensor data and actuator commands over time.
 The program connects to the TerraBot node and subscribes to all the topics that the TerraBot handles (except for frequency and speedup).
-It can optionally log the data for later replay.
+It can optionally log the data for later replay, so that you can analyze how things are working or input data to a machine learning algorithm.

 The program displays a set of windows, one for each topic, and plots the topic values over time (the X-axis).
 A window scrolls when the values approach the right side of the window.
 The Y-axis for the fans and pump are discrete (either 0/off or 1/on), while the Y-axis for the sensors and LEDs are continuous.
 The sensor values are plotted in green and the actuator values in blue.